police officer/spoa members

 Police officers receive the equivalent of 9 days off per year.

-Police Officers receive the equivalent of 3 days off per calendar year - eligible after completing three months of service.
+Police Officers receive the equivalent of 3 days off per calendar year.
 Floating holidays must be used during the calendar year or are lost.

 |Length of Service||Annual Accruals||Per Pay Period|